cilium/image-tools/README.md

 account or any other registry.

 When changes to these images are merged into master, builds should run and push new images to each of the registries.
-Once new images are out, a PR will be required to update all dependent images, please use the following commands to make updates and commit the resulting changes:
+Once new images are out, renovatebot will open a PR to update all dependent images.

-> NOTE: You can only use the `update-*-image` make targets when you are _not building locally_.
-For example, if you have built a new `compilers`
-> locally, or perhaps even pushed it your Docker Hub account, and you want to consume this new version to build new `llvm` image - you need to update
-> `images/llvm/Dockerfile` manually, as the `scripts/update-*-images.sh` is not capable of handling this.

-- `make update-maker-image`
-- `make update-compilers-image`